 - American Bankruptcy Institute Corporate Restructuring Competition - Students from leading business schools participate in the American Bankruptcy Institute Corporate Restructuring Competition to solve a realistic business case for a hypothetical, distressed company.
 Judges are experts in the turnaround/crisis management field.

 You'll have the option of taking courses that address your individual career choices.
 Samples include:

-- Managerial Accounting - This course provides you with a framework to understand and use the cost and accounting information you will encounter in careers in consulting, operations, marketing, or general management.
+- Cost Analysis and Internal Controls - This course provides you with a framework to understand and use the cost and accounting information you will encounter in careers in consulting, operations, marketing, or general management.
 The course covers the vocabulary and mechanics of cost accounting, basic issues involved in the design of managerial accounting systems, and the role of managerial accounting resource allocation and performance evaluation.

 - Accounting and Financial Analysis I - This course looks at the firm's accounting policy for a particular type of transaction and determines how that policy choice affects its primary financial statements.
 You will learn how to question whether these effects fairly reflect the underlying economics of the firm's transactions using the lenses of accounting, economics, finance, and strategy.
 The goal is to improve your ability to use an accounting report as part of an overall assessment of the firm's strategy and the potential rewards and risks of dealing with the firm.

 - Accounting and Financial Analysis II - You will learn to read and utilize information in corporate financial statements and understand the economic essence of important classes of complex business transactions.
 The course integrates insights from financial economics with the complexities of financial accounting to explore important issues of deal structuring, valuation, organizational design, corporate restructuring, business strategy, and incentives.